 NYGB is a cost-effective and complementary addition to New York State’s evolving portfolio of clean energy programs.
 NYGB works with private sector clients to address and alleviate specific gaps and barriers in current clean energy capital markets through a variety of approaches and transaction structures.
 NYGB uses demonstrated financing tools to promote self-sustaining markets, while enabling private sector capital to expand the frontiers of current commercial clean energy lending opportunities, ultimately increasing the deployment of proven clean energy technologies in New York State.

 With NYGB’s flexible, nimble, and dynamic approach it is able to actively identify and alleviate existing market gaps and barriers, motivating greater private sector activity and allowing market forces to reduce the need for government support.

-Current portfolio lifetime greenhouse gas (GHG) reductions as of June 17, 2016 are projected at up to 2.9 million metric tons, equivalent to removing more than 37,000 cars from the road for a period of 17 years.
+NY Green Bank’s investments through June 2017 will drive lifetime GHG reductions projected up to 5.8 million metric tons, equivalent to removing over 65,000 cars from the road for a period of 20 years.

 USD 17.8 million in revenues has been generated since NY Green Bank’s inception.